Retopology

 • The surface of a character would be approximated using the simplest forms possible.
 Later more details could be added, but the original mesh would be preserved for animation.

-• The bottom line is that in this way you can preserve the details we get from high-resolution work, but still generate a model that runs smoothly with animation.
+• The bottom line is that in this way you can preserve the details you get from high-resolution work, but still generate a model that runs smoothly with animation.